modelscope/ReMe/doc/quick_start.md

 # Quick setup using Elastic's official script
 curl -fsSL https://elastic.co/start-local | sh
 ```
+Refer to [Vector Store Setup](./doc/vector_store_setup.md) for more details.

 ## 📝 Your First ExperienceMaker Script
+Here, load_dotenv is used to load environment variables from the .env file, or you can manually export them to the environment.
+`base_url` is the address of the ExperienceMaker service mentioned above, and workspace_id is the name of the current workspace for storing experiences.
+Experiences in different workspace_ids are not shared or accessible across workspaces.

 ### Call Summarizer Examples
 ```python